LDonn32/pands-weekly-tasks/README.md

 10 5 16 8 4 2 1

 ## Code explained

 After defining my function and prompting user input, I need to ensure that the number the user inputs is a positive integer.
 I did this by applying an if statement.

 ```
-# Ensure the number is positive
+# Ensure the number is positive.
 if number <= 0:
     print("Please enter a positive integer.")
     return